exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ```

 The transaction to create a timestamping transaction (`TxTimestamp`) contains
-the public key of the user, which is applied for transaction encryption, and the
+the public key of the user, which is applied for digital signing of
-timestamp - the hash of the submitted file.
+transactions, and the timestamp - the hash of the submitted file.

 ### Reporting Errors